carsten88/windows-11-sort-of/README.md

-Or download the latest release from https://github.com/carsten88/windows-11-sort-of unzip it paste folder 'windows-11-sort-of' in root/.themes (thats a hidden file) To apply the theme go to themes > applications and select 'windows-11-sort-of'.
+Or download the latest release from https://github.com/carsten88/windows-11-sort-of unzip it paste folder 'windows-11-sort-of' in root/.themes (thats a hidden folder) To apply the theme go to themes > applications and select 'windows-11-sort-of'.

 ## fork of